davidolejniczak/FastGrubbsTest/README.md

 Providing z-scores for all data points including outliers while having the z-score based only data points that are not outliers

-The Grubbs test statistic determines what is an outlier
+The Grubbs test statistic determines what is an outlier The data set is assumed to be normal

 ## Installation